-The MODE button (1) is located on the front side of the left handlebar controls.
-With the ignition switch on, use the MODE button to toggle through the modes of the multifunction display.
+The MODE button 1 is located on the front side of the left handlebar controls.
+With the ignition switch on, use the MODE button to toggle through the modes of the multi-function display.

 Use the MODE button to set the display units to either standard or metric units of measurement.
-See page 33.
+See the Multi-Function Display (MFD) section for details.